Xilmi/Rotp-Fusion/README.md

 - Add Help to History.
 - Some Achievements options.
 - Add a preferred planet (default = Homeworld).
 The map will be centered on this planet when loading the game and when a specific hotkey is hit.
+- Assign tasks to the flags.
+  - create a new flag task to assign to one of the four flags.
+  - find a pair of free keys to loop over these flaged planets.

 Later:
 - Stronger GNN filters